Company Policies

 General terms and conditions of use

 Please read these terms carefully.
-Upon contracting our services, the Client declares that they have read and accepted without reservation the most recent version of these terms.
+By subscribing to and/or renewing our services, as well as by accessing any of our software solutions, the CLIENT acknowledges that they have read and unconditionally accepted the most recent version of these General Terms and Conditions of Use.

 DEFINITIONS